SchindlerLiang/VAE-for-Anomaly-Detection/LSTM_VAE/readme.md

 ## Dataset and Preprocessing
 The dataset used is the [MTSAD](https://github.com/jsonbruce/MTSAnomalyDetection), which has 2 dimensions.
 We use StandardScaler and MinMaxScaler to preprocess the initial data.
 Then we re-set the dataset to be 3_dimensional with time_steps of 10.
-For each sample, if one in the 10_timesteps is labeled as abnormal, then the corresponding 3_dimensional sample is labeled as ABNORMAL;
+For each sample, if ANY ONE in the 10_timesteps is labeled as abnormal, then the corresponding 3_dimensional sample is labeled as ABNORMAL;

 In total, there are 55 abnormal samples and 8661 normal samples.
 We randomly select 8000 normal samples as train dataset, 661 normal samples and 55 abnormal samples as test dataset.
 As a result, the abnormal samples constitute only 7.7% of the test dataset.